-BJ's Brewhouse and Yardhouse are also some of our favorite family restaurants with plenty of menu options and some nice desserts.
+BJ’s Brewhouse & Brewhouse and Yardhouse were also some of our favorite family restaurants with plenty of menu options and some nice desserts.
 Lately, they aren’t doing such a good job with their service.
 Craft beer is still a good choice.

 BJ’s has a signature dessert called a Pizzookie, which is something of a cookie in a pizza pan with ice cream on top.
 Different flavors and you can also get mini versions.